-Self-employment and freelancing continues to rise and rise in the UK, mirrored by a steep slide in the numbers of own-account workers saving into a pension.
+Self-employment and freelancing continue to rise and rise in the UK, mirrored by a steep slide in the number of own-account workers saving into a pension.
 According to government statistics less than 20 years ago, 38% of self-employed men had no pension, now the number missing out has more than doubled to 78%.
 The RSA estimates a similar picture for women.

 There are several reasons for this shift.
 For a start, self-employed incomes have reduced at the same time as pension contributions have fallen sharply.
 The new self-employed have less spare cash to put away.
 One third expect to rely entirely on the state pension when they retire.